Applies to England

 Partnership working in Doncaster to support children and young people’s mental health

-The Doncaster Children’s Partnership set up the multi-agency Social and Emotional Mental Health (SEMH) Group, which brings together key influencers and decision-makers from the Clinical Commissioning Group, local authority, children and young people’s mental health service provider and other partners including the police.
-The SEMH promotes better joint assessments, planning and service delivery for vulnerable young people in need of care, which has led to reduced delays and improved access to appropriate help and support for children and young people in the local area.
+The Doncaster Children’s Partnership set up the multi-agency Social and Emotional Mental Health (SEMH) Group, which brings together important influencers and decision-makers from the clinical commissioning group, local authority, children and young people’s mental health service provider and other partners including the police.
+The SEMH Group promotes better joint assessments, planning and service delivery for vulnerable young people in need of care, which has led to reduced delays and improved access to appropriate help and support for children and young people in the local area.

-People’s health and social care needs change over their lifetime, and integrated care partnerships must produce an integrated care strategy that relates to the needs of the whole population of their area including those of different ages.
+People’s health and social care needs change over their lifetime, and ICPs should produce an integrated care strategy that relates to the needs of the whole population of their area including those of different ages.

-When producing the integrated care strategy, the integrated care partnership should consider how the needs and health and wellbeing outcomes of babies, children, young people and families can be met and improved.
-These outcomes are shared by many partners, and the strategy should consider the integration of children’s services and, for example, whether joint commissioning and the pooling of funding under section 75 of the NHS Act 2006 would meet their needs more effectively.
-Family hubs, where appropriate, should be considered as an opportunity to integrate with wider health-related services.
+The strategy should consider the integration of children’s services and, for example, whether joint commissioning and the pooling of funding under section 75 of the NHS Act 2006 would meet their needs more effectively.

 For more information, see the Family Hub Model Framework and resources provided by the National Centre for Family Hubs.